edgelesssys/marblerun/samples/graphene-redis/README.md

     helm install -f ./kubernetes/values.yaml redis ./kubernetes -n redis
     ```

-* Wait for the redis server to start, this might take a moment
+* Wait for the redis server to start, this might take a moment.
+The output shoud look like this:

-    * Basically we wait for this output

     ```bash
-        kubectl logs redis-master-0 -n redis
+    kubectl logs redis-main-0 -n redis
     ...
     7:M 29 Mar 2021 12:25:40.076 # Server initialized
     7:M 29 Mar 2021 12:25:40.108 * Ready to accept connections
     ```

 * Port-forward the redis service to localhost